-In order to get those easy leads for your business, your partners could recommend you—and you could reward them for the referral.
+When talking about the cost of a website, your partners could recommend you—and you could reward them for the referral.
 Or, in exchange for the referral, you send your own clients their way if they need SEO services, content, etc.

 Another popular way to get website design leads is to give away free resources via lead generation forms.
 According to a Hubspot study, 74% of marketers are still making use of this method.
 While you won’t get warm leads, you’ll receive ones that you can slowly nurture until they are interested in buying your services.

 But what kind of resources can you offer for free?
 In order for the lead magnet to be effective, it has to be relevant to your niche, and be useful to your target audience.

 Why not give away a font that one of your designers has created?

 Or a free WordPress template that they can use for their blog?